edxploit/CalculatorGUI/README.md

-# Using Intellij's [Swing] feature to implement a Graphical User Interface for a Calculator.
+# Intellij's [Swing] feature: A Graphical User Interface for a Calculator.